 Cominak has been engaged in a process to improve its competitiveness.
 Production is currently switching to the new deposit of Ebba/Afasto, south of Akouta and Akola.
 Mine operations are certified under ISO 14001 for environmental management.
 The company’s mining agreement is being renegotiated, as it is due to expire at the end of 2013.

-Development of the large Imouraren deposit about 80 km south of Arlit and Akokan was confirmed in January 2008, after Areva agreed to increase royalty payments to the government by 50%, following a 2006 agreement.
+Development of the large Imouraren deposit about 80 km south of Arlit and 160 km north of Agadez was confirmed in January 2008, after Areva agreed to increase royalty payments to the government by 50%, following a 2006 agreement.
 In January 2009 Areva was awarded a mining licence.
-In December 2009 Korea Electric Power Co (Kepco) agreed to take a 10% interest in the operating company and 10% of the product, for a single payment of EUR 170 million.
+In December 2009 Korea Electric Power Co (Kepco) agreed to take a 10% interest in the operating company Imouraren SA and 10% of the product, for a single payment of EUR 170 million.
 This is in line with Kepco's 2.5% equity in the new Georges Besse II enrichment plant in France.
+The government holds 33.35% of the project.
 In January 2013 CNNC's SinoU subsidiary agreed to buy a 10% stake for EUR 200 million, though in April this was still being negotiated.

-The Imouraren project is a EUR 1.2 billion investment, and Areva will also spend EUR 6 million per year on health, education, training, transport and access to water and energy for local people.
+The Imouraren project is a EUR 1.9 billion investment, and Areva will also spend EUR 6 million per year on health, education, training, transport and access to water and energy for local people.
 Areva was aiming for initial production in 2014, ramping up to 5000 tU/yr for 35 years.
 Production is expected to be 5000 tU/yr for 35 years from late 2013.
-It will be the largest mining project ever undertaken in Niger.
-The deposit covers 8 km by 2.5 km and contains 146,000 tonnes of measured and indicated uranium resources at 0.11% U. The Red Book for end 2010 has 279,000 tU at 0.07%U recoverable.
+It will be the largest mining project ever undertaken in Niger, and the largest anywhere to use heap leaching – on a 42-hectare pad.
+The deposit covers 8 km by 2.5 km and contains 146,000 tonnes of measured and indicated uranium resources at 0.11% U. The Red Book for end 2011 has 279,000 tU at 0.07%U recoverable.
 Average depth is 110 m and maximum thickness 60 m.
 At full production, the project’s heap leaching facility will process 20,000 tonnes of ore per day with an expected 85% rate of recovery.

-Excavation of the first pit was under way in mid 2012, but labour disputes have put the schedule in sufficient doubt for the government to warn the company that delays are unacceptable.
+Excavation of the first pit was under way in mid 2012, but labour disputes put the schedule in sufficient doubt for the government to warn the company that delays were unacceptable.
 Areva has agreed to pay the government EUR 35 million to support security at the site.
-Areva has announced mid 2015 for start of production.
+Areva has announced early 2016 for start of production.

 An earlier Imouraren joint venture agreement was signed in 1974 but development stalled on economic grounds.